• Skip to primary navigation

 BOARD WANTS FREE CHOICE – SCHOOL OFFICIAL’S MUST SUBMIT PLAN HERE BY MARCH 1 [1970]

-Discusses the deadline – March 1, 1970 – for submitting a plan for integration of Turner County Schools.
+Discusses the deadline – March 1, 1970 – for submitting a plan for the integration of Turner County Schools.
 The Board of Education has a petition of more than 1,100 names of parents who want their children to have a choice of what school they attend.
 If rejected, the Board of Education will have another month so submit another plan for school unification.

 MARCH 12 [1970] IS DEADLINE FOR REGISTRATION FOR PRIVATE SCHOOL SLATED AT REBECCA